aswine18916/CypressUITests/README.md

  Framework Structure
-     Fixtures       ---> Test Data
+     Fixtures       ---> Test Data.
-     Pages          ---> The elements in each page with which the test interacts Integration    ---> The tests
+     Pages          ---> The elements in each page with which the test interacts.
+     Integration    ---> The tests.
-     Utilites       ---> All helper methods
+     Utilites       ---> All helper methods.
-     cypress.json   ---> Cypress related flags including baseUrl,Screenshots
+     cypress.json   ---> Cypress related flags including baseUrl,Screenshots.
-     reports        ---> Mochawesome reports
+     reports        ---> Mochawesome reports.